 What is trail maintenance?

 Mother nature and trail users of all kinds (including riders, runners, hikers and more) can have a significant impact on our local trails.
-Maintenance involves brushing back overgrowth, addressing safety concerns and sometimes re-routing sections of trail that are heavily damaged or experience water management issues.
+Maintenance and up keep involves grooming, brushing back, addressing any obstacles or concerns and generally giving the trail a “service and a haircut”.
+We sometimes re-route damaged sections of trail or deal with water management issues.
 As the trail management organization for the Cumberland network, UROC tackles maintenance in a few ways:

 - UROC Trail Manager and Crew: this group of UROC staff address identified maintenance priorities and safety concerns on a regular basis.
 They consider direction from the UROC Board of Directors, input from the Trail Maintenance Committee as well as any reported safety concerns or trail experience issues from the public.